Federal Funding, ESSER, and ESSA Evidence

-The Coronavirus Response & Relief Supplemental Appropriations Act of 2021 (CRRSA Act) provides additional funds over three years for specific types of activities.
+The Coronavirus Response & Relief Supplemental Appropriations Act of 2021 (CRRSA Act) and the American Rescue Plan provide additional funds for specific types of activities.
 Speak Agent is eligible for the following appropriate uses because of its Level 2 ESSA evidence and logic model:

 - Any activity authorized by ESEA, IDEA, or ESSER-1, ESSER-2, or ESSER-3.

 - Addressing unfinished COVID learning among students, including low-income students, students with disabilities, English learners, racial and ethnic minorities, students experiencing homelessness, and children in foster care, of the local educational agency, including by implementing evidence-based activities to meet the comprehensive needs of students.